The security and privacy of your personal information is very important to us and we are committed to protecting it.

 - our insurers or representatives of the insurer (for example claims handlers, loss adjusters or solicitors) to comply with our insurance obligations;

 - professional advisors and debt collection agencies or other third party organisations to assist with the recovery of amounts owed to us by you or the organisation you represent under any agreement between you and us and other organisations that have a specific role in law such as statutory and regulatory bodies;

 - credit reference agencies (for further information see the "Credit Reference Check Policy" below).

 VEHICLE TRACKING INFORMATION

 We may install devices in your vehicles which track the whereabouts of the vehicle and provide other information about the vehicle (including for example the way it is driven).
 These devices are either supplied directly by us (“Northgate Telematics Devices”) or by a third party where requested by an account customer (“Third Party Tracking Devices”).
-If you are unclear as to the basis on which tracking devices are supplied please contact us using the details below or contact the relevant account customer.
+If you are unclear as to the basis on which tracking devices are supplied please contact us using the details above.

 We may disclose tracking information collected by these devices to our group companies, the relevant hire or fleet management customer and to law enforcement agencies, regulatory bodies and other third parties.
 We may retain and use aggregated and anonymised telematics data for the purposes of demonstrating and improving our services, for data analysis and other business and commercial purposes.